nikolmichaelidou/project5Ver2/README.md

 ## Credit

 * This project was created by following a walk-through provided by Code Institute: Walk-through Project 01 Data Analysis & Machine Learning Toolkit.
-* Data used for this project was retrieved from Kaggle. https://www.kaggle.com/datasets/codeinstitute/cherry-leaves
+* Data used for this project was retrieved from [Kaggle.com](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)